Biden unveils $800 million security package for Ukraine in call with Zelensky - Local News 8

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Kaitlan Collins, Jim Sciutto and Oren Liebermann contributed to this report.
+CNN’s Natasha Bertrand, Jeremy Herb, Michael Conte, Kaitlan Collins, Jim Sciutto and Oren Liebermann contributed to this report.

 Comments